 I’ve just returned from Ambon, Indonesia.
 There, Sam (Reef-World’s Programmes Manager) and I were training a new group of Green Fins assessors.
-These newly certified assessors will help Reef-World expand the UN Environment Programme‘s Green Fins initiative and meet demand from dive shops across the country.
+These newly certified assessors will help Reef-World expand the UN Environment Programme‘s Green Fins initiative and meet demand from dive shops across the country who are looking to improve their sustainable tourism practices.
 The new assessors are each from different regions with one of the teams based here in Ambon.

-Setting environmental standards in a “young” dive destination
+Setting sustainable tourism standards in a “young” dive destination

 The problem with the Ambon frogfish